-Energy prices: how to save money on gas and electricity
+Energy prices: how to save money on electricity and gas

-The UK's Big Six gas and electricity firms are coming under pressure from the government to cut their energy bill prices.
+The UK's Big Six gas and electricity firms are facing fresh criticism for failing to cut energy bill prices in line with falls in wholesale prices.

-Energy Secretary Amber Rudd has written to the major suppliers – British Gas, SSE, Npower, EDF, Scottish Power and E.ON – urging them to pass on the fall in wholesale gas and electricity costs.
+Energy Secretary Amber Rudd wrote to the major suppliers – British Gas, SSE, Npower, EDF, Scottish Power and E.ON – earlier this year urging them to pass on the fall in wholesale gas and electricity costs.

 "In light of the greater regulatory stability we are providing and continued stability in wholesale gas prices, I believe that energy suppliers should be seeking to regain the trust of consumers by reflecting this in their pricing decisions," she wrote.

 Ofgem, which believed the companies might be making excess profits and ripping off their customers, referred the Big Six to the Competition and Markets Authority (CMA) last year.
-The CMA's full-scale competition investigation, which is ongoing, could see the major players forced to break up.
+The CMA's full-scale competition investigation is due to report next week and could prompt major changes in how you are charged.

 Richard Lloyd, executive director of consumer group Which?, claimed energy firms had "run out of excuses" for not cutting bills and urged them to "do the right thing".